What is the capital of Falkland Islands?

 Judicial Branch: |

-highest resident court(s): Court of Appeal (consists of the court president, the chief justice as an ex officio, non-resident member, and 2 justices of appeal); Supreme Court (consists of the chief justice); note - appeals beyond the Court of Appeal are referred to the Judicial Committee of the Privy Council (in London) judge selection and term of office: all justices appointed by the governor; tenure specified in each justice's instrument of appointment subordinate courts: Magistrate's Court (senior magistrate presides over civil and criminal divisions); Court of Summary Jurisdiction |
+Highest court(s): Court of Appeal (consists of the court president, the chief justice as an ex officio non-resident member, and 2 justices of appeal); Supreme Court (consists of the chief justice); note - appeals beyond the Court of Appeal are referred to the Judicial Committee of the Privy Council (in London) Judge selection and term of office: Chief justice, court of appeal president, and justices appointed by the governor; tenure specified in each justice's instrument of appointment Subordinate courts: Magistrate's Court (senior magistrate presides over civil and criminal divisions); Court of Summary Jurisdiction |

-Regions or States: | none (overseas territory of the UK; also claimed by Argentina) |
+Regions or States: | None (overseas territory of the UK; also claimed by Argentina) |

-Political Parties and Leaders: | none; all independents |
+Political Parties and Leaders: | None; all independents |

 International Organization Participation: | UPU |

-Diplomatic Representation in the US: | none (overseas territory of the UK) |
+Diplomatic Representation in the US: | None (overseas territory of the UK) |

-Diplomatic Representation from US: | none (overseas territory of the UK; also claimed by Argentina) |
+Diplomatic Representation from US: | Embassy: None (overseas territory of the UK; also claimed by Argentina) |